 *If a student ceases to attend ALL registered classes and/or ceases to participate in an academically related activity at any point during their Term of enrollment the faculty will use their discretion to assign an appropriate grade and supporting last date of attendance.
 For more information please review Student Services & Academic Affairs policies and procedures.

 Course 1: Yes, these credits are included in the financial aid enrollment because the student is allowed to repeat any failed or withdrawn course until a passing grade is received.
-Once a passing grade is received, financial aid can pay for the course again.
-If a grade of A, B, C, D, or F is made on the third attempt; the course will not count again in the calculation for financial aid enrollment.
+Once a passing grade is received, financial aid can pay for the course one more time (one repeat).
+If a grade of A, B, C, or D is made on the third attempt; the course will not count again in the calculation for financial aid enrollment.

 Course 2: Yes, these credits may be counted, even though it was previously passed, because it is the first time the class is being repeated.